-- a.
-Circulation and Reserves
+- Circulation and Reserves а

-- b.
-Reference Service
+- Reference Service b

-- c.
-Full Text e-Journals Search
+- Full Text e- Journals Search C

 - d.
 Group Study Rooms

-- e.
-Information Literacy Sessions
+- e Information Literacy Sessions

 - f.
 Interlibrary Loan

-- g.
-Online Library Catalog
+- Online Library Catalog g.

 - h.
 Library guides

 General Rules

 All registered readers are presumed to know the library regulations which are included in the Student handbooks and available in the Library and on the Library's web pages.